alyssa-daigle/VLAP-Annual-Reports/README.md

-# Annual Report Plotting Scripts
+# VLAP Annual Report Plotting Scripts

 This repository contains scripts used to streamline the Annual Report workflow by generating all plots using a single script.